 7. The Verge – 3.1 million subscribers

 The Verge is a popular tech website that has built up a YouTube counterpart sporting over 3 million subscribers.
 They have reviews on the latest tech gadgets and products and have videos to prove what products claim to do.
-The Verge includes more than just consumer electronics and has videos on space travel, latest technological experiments, and airplanes as well as other topics.
+The Verge includes more than just consumer electronics and has videos on space travel, latest technological experiments, and aeroplanes as well as other topics.
 For your daily intake, “90 seconds of The Verge” is there to satisfy your curiosities.
 Whether it’s documentaries or interviews, or hoverboards or video games, The Verge has you covered.

 8. CNET – 3.0 million subscribers